AdSense targeting types are the ways in which advertisers target different ads to web pages.

 It is also important to note that when targeting users; run of network, ads that are simply displayed across an entire site, and ‘none’ or ’other’ will show up on reports although these make up a significantly smaller portion of a site’s revenue.

 After studying Computing at the University of Portsmouth, Zack joined the OKO team in 2018 as a Publisher Development Manager and achieved his GCPP certification shortly after.
-Zack handles his own portfolio of clients and assists Tim with technical operations.
+As a Platform Specialist, Zack’s role is to manage new publisher integrations, carry out data analysis and provide technical problem solving and support.